 Tracking down interference has never been easy, but as communication links trade robustness for data rate, even a short burst of interference can create big problems.
-Last week Tektronix its new Specmon spectrum analyzer.
+Last week Tektronix announced its new Specmon spectrum analyzer.
 It can discover and capture events as short as 3.7 microseconds with 100 percent probability of intercept.
 Such an event could be generated by frequency hopping wideband signals.

 “The growing use of frequency hopping technologies has made hunting down the resulting transient signals next to impossible in the field with conventional spectrum monitoring receivers and equipment,” said Jim McGillivary, general manager of Tektronix’s spectrum analyzer product line.
 “With Specmon, we are giving spectrum managers the tool they need to keep interference issues under control with features like broader bandwidth, multiple integrated functions in a single box, and open data format compatibility to industry standards."